 What is Greenhouse Effect?

-The excessive burning of fossil fuels such as petrol, coal etc have resulted in an increase in the amount of greenhouse gases in the atmosphere resulting in a phenomenon known as Global Warming.
+The excessive burning of fossil fuels such as petrol, coal etc. has resulted in an increase in the number of greenhouse gases in the atmosphere resulting in a phenomenon known as Global Warming.
 This is an increase in the ambient temperature of Earth which will negatively affect life on Earth.

 How do we know?

 Fourteen of the fifteen years in the 21st century have been the hottest years on record with constant occurrences of extreme weather, cyclones, droughts, floods etc. All these events are some way or the other have an association with the greenhouse effect and global warming.
-Learn more on how you can help reduce the carbon footprint, Byju’s The Learning App.
-Join us and Fall in love with Learning.
+Learn more about how you can help reduce the carbon footprint by visiting BYJU’S.

 Practise This Question